There is no standard internship/research application process that all employers and

 You've narrow down your career goals.
 You've done your research.
 If you start to see

-a number of gaps between what employers are looking for on internship descriptions
+a number of gaps between what organizations are looking for on internship and research

 training and/or education to add value to your resume.
 While other times, you might

-Most internship applications require a resume/CV, cover letter, and depending on the
+Most internship and research applications require a resume/CV, cover letter, personal

-industry, a portfolio.
+portfolio.
 This can take a lot of time to develop.
-Make sure these documents
+Make sure these documents are up

 What you don't realize is that most companies utilize an applicant tracking system